MicrosoftDocs/ATADocs/ATADocs/excluding-entities-from-detections.md

 Each exclusion depends on the context,in some you can set users while for others you can set computers or IP addresses.

-When you have the possibility of exclusing an IP address or a computer,you can exclude one or the other - you don’t need to provide both.
+When you have the possibility of excluding an IP address or a computer,you can exclude one or the other - you don’t need to provide both.

 > [!NOTE]
 > The configuration pages can only be modified by ATA admins.